 The Regulatory Assistance Project (RAP) is an independent, non-partisan, non-governmental organization dedicated to accelerating the transition to a clean, reliable, and efficient energy future.
 We help energy and air quality regulators and NGOs navigate the complexities of power sector policy, regulation, and markets and develop innovative and practical solutions designed to meet local conditions.
 We focus on the world’s four largest power markets: China, Europe, India, and the United States.

-University of Calabria is a training campus organized in 14 Departments which offer 78 Graduate degree Courses provided at a Bachelor and Master level, 10 PHD Schools, 27 Post Graduate Masters, 125 Research Labs, 210 Class Rooms.
+The University of Calabria is a training campus organized in 14 Departments which offer 78 Graduate degree Courses provided at a Bachelor and Master level, 10 PHD Schools, 27 Post Graduate Masters, 125 Research Labs, 210 Class Rooms.
 The academic departments strongly focus their attention to research which is carried out at the national and international level.
 Moreover, they offer postgraduate programs in several fields of studies, thus offering opportunities of academic development for younger generations.

 OFFIS – Institute for Information Technology (Carl von Ossietzky University of Oldenburg) is dedicated to technology transfer of computer science into enterprises and organizations.
-230 researchers work in Energy, Healthcare and Production.
+230 researchers work in Energy, Healthcare, and Production.
 The Energy division research in the future smart grid, such as interoperability IT integration of distributed producers/consumers, large/flexible distributed software architectures for business contexts, development/evaluation of algorithms for distributed optimization, simulation, and data management.